FaultedBeing/website/_project_updates/pintle/2025-11-8-So_You_Want_to_Design_a_Pintle_Injector.markdown

 The ratio of the diameter of the chamber to the diameter of the pintle is shown as the **diameter ratio**.
 This ratio is typically around 3-5 (also also sourced from the Penn State study<sup id="ref-4"><a href="#source-4">4</a></sup>).

 {: .indent}
 Finally, the **skip ratio** is the length from the injector face to the perpendicular injection point (the lox injection holes in Herald's design) over the diameter of the pintle shaft.
 This essentially dictates how far into the chamber the pintle shaft reaches.
 This value should also be around 1.
-(And by goly wouldn't ya know it, its from the same....damn....source<sup id="ref-4"><a href="#source-4">4</a></sup>)
+(And by golly wouldn't ya know it, its from the same....damn....source<sup id="ref-4"><a href="#source-4">4</a></sup>)

 > There are multiple other papers that are helpful and good material for reading more about pintle designs which I will cite here and link in the sources section below.<sup id="ref-7"><a href="#source-7">7</a></sup> - <sup id="ref-8"><a href="#source-8">8</a></sup> - <sup id="ref-9"><a href="#source-9">9</a></sup> - <sup id="ref-10"><a href="#source-10">10</a></sup> - <sup id="ref-11"><a href="#source-11">11</a></sup>